jannecederberg/jannecederberg.github.io/_posts/2015-05-03-getting-postal-codes-for-finnish-addresses.md

 ...
 {% endhighlight %}

 The HTML doesn't contain much of any useful class or id names.
-There is the <kbd>hidden-xs</kbd> class on the <kbd>table</kbd> tag as seen on line 2, which later helps in identifying the correct portion of HTML in our Python code.
+There is the `hidden-xs` class on the `table` tag as seen on line 2, which does help later in identifying the correct portion of HTML in our Python code though.

 As you can see, the result (postal code) we want to be able to extract is located on line 15 above.
-It's obviously not line 15 of the actual output though as the above is only a segment thereof.
+(It's obviously not line 15 of the actual output though as the above is only a segment thereof.
+Ctrl+F is your friend :)

-### Let's have our pet Python eat some HTML
+### Let's give our pet Python some HTML to eat

 I'll just present the code first and then explain parts of it.

-Please notice that there is a small deliberate error in the code so you can't abuse Posti's servers without first correcting the error and hence knowing at least partially what you're doing:
+Please notice that there is one small deliberate error in the code (between lines 11-29) so you can't abuse Posti's servers without first correcting the error and hence knowing at least partially what you're doing:

 {% highlight python linenos %}
 #!/usr/bin/env python